pulumi/docs/pulumi-hugo/themes/default/content/blog/oidc-trust-relationships/index.md

 # of the content of the post, which is useful for targeting search results or
 # social-media previews.
 This field is required or the build will fail the
 # linter test.
 Max length is 160 characters.
-meta_desc: Introducing OpenID Connect Trust Relationships for Pulumi Cloud
+meta_desc: Introducing OpenID Connect (OIDC) Trust Relationships for Pulumi Cloud

 # The meta_image appears in social-media previews and on the blog home page.
 A
 # placeholder image representing the recommended format, dimensions and aspect